ngoralph/device_htc_pico/README.md

-CyanogenMod 10.1(Android 4.2) device configuration for HTC Explorer A310e
+SlimBean (Android 4.2.2) device configuration for HTC Explorer A310e

-WORK IN PROGRESS.WILL EAT YOUR CAT
+WORK IN PROGRESS